Facebook ban on new political ads starts off with major hiccups

 Facebook said that temporary ban is intended to limit confusion and abuse of the site in the days after the election.
 The company’s policies also outline plans to try to prevent the spread of misinformation — candidates are not allowed to prematurely claim victory in the ads or try to mislead people about the legitimacy of the election results.

-Facebook has faced backlash and criticism for its ads policies since it confirmed last year that politicians are allowed to lie in ads.
+Facebook has faced backlash and criticism for its ad policies since it confirmed last year that politicians are allowed to lie in ads.
 Around the same time, fellow social media company Twitter said it would ban political ads altogether.

 Facebook’s temporary ads ban has been controversial since it was first announced, and campaigns continued to take issue with it Tuesday.